Get exclusive member benefits & effect social change. Join Today

 The most common type of radiation therapy is external beam radiation.
 This type involves a machine that directs high-energy beams of radiation at cancer cells.
 The machine allows radiation to be targeted at specific sites, which is why doctors use external beam radiation for nearly all types of cancer.

 The main goals of radiation therapy are to shrink tumors and kill cancer cells.
 While the therapy also will likely injure healthy cells, the damage isn’t permanent.
 Your normal, noncancerous cells have the ability to recover from radiation therapy.
-To minimize the effect radiation has on the body, the radiation is targeted only to a specific point(s) in your body.
+To minimize the effect radiation has on the body, the radiation is targeted only to specific points in your body.

 Radiation therapy can be used during different stages of cancer treatment and for different outcomes.
 Radiation therapy can be used: